-The Library at school Monitor is a digital internet instrument to collect annually data on pupil reading behaviour, teacher reading promotion behaviour, school reading promotion policies and school libraries (run in collaboration with public library staff).
+The Library in school Monitor is a digital internet instrument to collect annually data on pupil reading behaviour, teacher reading promotion behaviour, school reading promotion policies and school libraries (run in collaboration with public library staff).
 Libraries and schools can use these data to evaluate the results of their cooperative work and to make decisions about steps to take in order to enhance the effectiveness of their collaboration.
+There is also a monitoring instrument for vocational education locations and for teachers education locations.
+In this paper we focus on preschool (day-care centers), primary and secondary education.

-The Library at School monitor - primary education
+The Library in school monitor - primary education

-Eight rounds of data collection between 2012-2020
+Ten rounds of data collection between 2012-2022

-Participants in the 2019-2020 monitor:
+Participants in the 2021-2022 monitor in 2,130 primary schools:

-- 125,000 primary school pupils (age 9-12)
+- 132,960 pupils (age 9-12)

-- 17,000 primary school teachers
+- 19,125 teachers

-- 1,500 reading consultants (public library staff)
+- 1,725 reading consultants (public library staff)

-The Library at School monitor - secondary education
+The Library in school monitor - secondary education

-Six rounds of data collection between 2014-2020.
+Six rounds of data collection between 2014-2022.

-Participants in the 2019-2020 monitor included:
+Participants in the 2021-2022 monitor in 72 secondary schools: